-Are you currently struggle to make ends meet?
+- Your Current Financial Situation – Are you currently struggling to make ends meet?
 Do you already have a significant amount of debt that you struggle to keep up with?
 Unfortunately, while a payday loan may seem like a great solution, they usually only increase financial hardship.

 If you’ve been thinking about taking out a payday loan or if ever in the future you need access to money quickly, please consider any of the following options before you decide to take out a payday loan.

 - A line of credit

 - Tap into your home equity